hapijs/good/README.md

 Lead Maintainer: [Adam Bretz](https://github.com/arb)

+*good 8 only supports hapi 17+ for hapi 16 please use good 7*

 **good** is a hapi plugin to monitor and report on a variety of hapi server events as well as ops information from the host machine.
 It listens for events emitted by hapi server instances and pushes standardized events to a collection of streams.